SubhajL/swoc-social-listening-full-stack/.tasks/2025-02-26-thaiwater-integration.md

 ## Known Issues

-1. The PostGIS extension is not installed, which prevents the creation of the `amphure` table
+1. The PostGIS extension is not installed, but the `amphure` table has been created with a fallback mechanism
-2. The ThaiWater service code assumes the existence of an `amphure` table, but it's using fallback coordinates
+2. The ThaiWater service is now using the `amphure` table with simplified geometry data
 3. Current database user (`swoc-uat-ssl-user`) does not have superuser privileges required to install PostGIS

 ## Future Improvements